pajtai/grunt-reveal-jade/README.md

 Use server side [Jade templates](http://jade-lang.com/) to create [Reveal.js](http://lab.hakim.se/reveal-js/) slideshows using [Grunt](http://gruntjs.com/).

-The idea is that all you have to include is `grunt-reveal-jade` as a dependency, and you can simply create slides in a Jade file.
-Modify your Gruntfile, and you can get livereload, etc. going too.
+You can create slides in a Jade file.

+There are two ways to use this NPM.
+You can use the `grunt-init` to create a project scaffolding with `grunt-reveal-jade` as a dependency, as well as a setup for livereload, or you can simply include this NPM as a dependency and build your own project.

-To get a project setup with `grunt-reveal-jade`, livereload, and all the goodies use `grunt-init`
+To get a project setup using `grunt-init` with `grunt-reveal-jade`:

 1. make sure `grunt-init` was installed globally using